AutoTubeApp/autotube.app/content/docs/setup-ipfs-server.md

 ]
 ```

-For now that's all we need to do.

 ### Make IPFS run as a service
-Now that we have configured the node, we need to make it run as a service.
+Now that we have configured our IPFS node, we need to make it run as a service.
 That's mean that it will be automatically started when the server is rebooted.
 Exit ipfs user account:
 ```shell